jhajinamaste/shreyansh/shreyansh-syntax/README.md

 # shreyansh-syntax theme

+A syntax theme for ATOM you can't lay your eyes off.
 The most clean, beautiful, elegant and interactive syntax theme ever.
-Try it once and you will fall in love with the colorful syntax theme forever.
+Try it once and you will fall in love with this colorful syntax theme forever.

 HTML View